Opening Hours

 • Competitive prices

-• Variety of plans and providers to choose from
+• A variety of types of extended warranty plans and providers to choose from

 • Renewable cover (subject to eligibility)

-• Available to all car makes and models
+• Available to all car makes and models, including electric vehicles

 What does car warranty cover?